stravalib/stravalib/docs/usage/athletes.rst

 Retrieve Another Athlete
 ========================

-A variation on the above request, this is provided by the :method:`stravalib.client.Client.get_athlete` when called with an athlete ID.::
+A variation on the above request, this is provided by the :meth:`stravalib.client.Client.get_athlete` when called with an athlete ID.::

    athlete = client.get_athlete(227615)